Six Essential And Easy Travel Hacks

 There are going to be a number situations while your travelling where you find yourself wanting to sleep, but unable to due to unwanted noise.
 From trying to get an hours sleep in on the train to the airport, to being the unfortunate one that's sat next to a crying baby on the plane, to the multiple noise disturbances that come from staying in a hostel dorm...
 These are items that you'll be very thankful you brought along!

 This spin on reverse budgeting is a simple yet effective way of saving for a big trip.
 Every time you resist the urge to buy something necessary (even the little things like treating yourself to coffee) or opt for something cheaper than your preferred choice, transfer the money you would have spent to your savings account.
 Transferring money straight to your savings account stops you frittering away the money you’ve saved by missing out on a treat and seeing your savings account grow day by day gives you an incentive to keep saving for your trip.

-Loosing your passport, forgetting your boarding pass and leaving booking confirmations at home are a few of the worst things that can happen whilst you're travelling.
-But keeping digital copies of important documents can mean the difference between distaster, or just a bit of a pain.
-Even if you somehow manage to loose everything else, if you email the important stuff to youself all you'll need is internet access to save youself from a much worse situation!
+Losing your passport, forgetting your boarding pass and leaving your booking confirmations at home are a few of the worst things that can happen whilst you're travelling.
+But keeping digital copies of important documents can mean the difference between disaster, or just a bit of a pain.
+Even if you somehow manage to loose everything else, if you email the important stuff to yourself, all you'll need is internet access to save yourself from a much worse situation!

-Click here to start putting these hacks into practice on your backpacking adventure!
+Ready to escape the ordinary?
+Click here to check out our group trips in Asia and Australia and start putting these hacks into practice on your backpacking adventures!